DavidLeoni/pictoji/pictoji.md

 ### Tense and aspect

-↶ attaches to verbs for past
+↶ attaches to verbs for past        [ARROW]
 ⊸ = have
 ⊸ ↶⟡ = have been
 ⊸ ↶⟡ ↻VERB = have been doing